sgmurphy/wordpress-plugins/omnisend-connect/readme.txt

 **🎉 Even More Features**

 * Turn your website visitors into subscribers with our website signup forms.
-* Push notifications that let you reach all people online that opted in to receive push messages
+* Push notifications that let you reach all people online who opted in to receive push messages
 * Double opt-in feature for getting quality leads.
 * Find out which contacts are becoming unengaged and optimize your email and SMS campaigns accordingly.